adelphinsucasa/Capstone-Project/README.md

 # 📖 Jose Alejandro Delphin Puente - Capstone Project <a name="about-project"></a>

-> A Capstone project website is a way to show one of my works and let others know about How looks a project developed with my new skill.
+> The Capstone project website is a way to show one of my works and let others know about How looks a project developed with my new skill.
 It's a website to show a Web Coures Availability.

 ## Walkthrough Video <a  name="walkthrough-video"></a>
 <a href="https://www.loom.com/share/c9f8c4dfd90d4ad8ab28f7dd5606d903">Check the video</a>